Praxthisnovcht/SignTransfer/README.md

 # SignTransfer
-Complement for FastTransfer  plugin with signs.
+Complement to use FastTransfer plugin with signs.